gdjs2/UCR-CS153-25Winter/docs/index.md

 ## Lab Participation

-There will be 2 lab session per week, while you only need to take one which is more convenient to you.
+There will be 2 lab sessions per week, while you only need to take one which is more convenient to you.
 We will track the attendance in the first lab session after a new assignment is released (e.g., the lab in the next week, in which we will release lab 1).

 The left Q/A labs will not have attendance taken.
 You are free to come if you need help on your lab assignment.